Real time data analysis with the ATLAS Trigger at the LHC in Run-2: Examples of Real Time Data Analyses

 \subsection{Tau trigger}

-While data sample enriched in leptonically decaying tau particles are selected by electron and muon triggers, hadronically decaying taus require a dedicated trigger.
+While data samples enriched in leptonically decaying tau particles are selected by electron and muon triggers, hadronically decaying taus require a dedicated trigger.
 These are in essence narrow jets.
-Keeping their rate under control for $p_T$ thresholds low enough for the physics of interest is particularly challenging.
+Keeping the tau trigger rates under control for $p_T$ thresholds low enough for the physics of interest is particularly challenging.
 To meet this objective, a 3-step reconstruction algorithm is deployed at the HLT.
 In the first step, narrow calorimeter energy deposits are identified from the reconstructed topoclusters found in a cone of size $\Delta R = 0.2$ around the L1 object used to seed the HLT.
 In a second step, tau candidates are selected if there is a small number of reconstructed tracks pointing to the tau cluster, with the leading track central to it.
 Finally, a collection of variables built from the topoclusters and the tracks obtained by a precision tracking algorithm is used in a Boosted Decision Tree (BDT) multivariate algorithm to produce a score with which the final tau identification is done.
-To maximize the correlation between online and offline identification, the BDT is trained using offline inputs.
+To maximize the correlation between online and offline identifications, the BDT is trained using offline inputs.
 To mitigate pile-up effects, all variables used in the BDT are corrected according to the expected average interaction per bunch-crossing.
-The behavior of the BDT and the kinematics of the reconstructed taus at the HLT are well understood as can be seen from the excellent data-to-MC agreement observed in both panels of Fig.~\ref{fig:tautrigrec}.
 Measurements of the tau trigger efficiency as a function of the offline tau $p_T$ have been obtained using the tag-and-probe technique on high purity samples.
-Results are presented on the left panel of Fig.~\ref{fig:taueff}.
-As can be seen on this figure, the tau trigger efficiency is well-modeled by the Monte Carlo (left), and the HLT is only adding a marginal extra source of inefficiency compare to L1 (right).
+Results are presented in Fig.~\ref{fig:taueff}.
+As can be seen on this figure, the tau trigger efficiency is well-modeled by the Monte Carlo (top panel), and the HLT is only adding a marginal extra source of inefficiency compare to L1 (bottom panel).